javuscriptus/javuscriptus/README.md

-Hello, fellow explorers! 😉
+🌟 Hi there, welcome to my GitHub profile! 🌟

-Welcome to the GitHub profile of a Frontend Developer 👋 My name is Stepan Nekrasov, and I'm glad you stopped by this page! 😇
+My name is Stepan Nekrasov, and I'm a frontend developer passionate about coding and learning new technologies. 😊

 ## Skills
 ### Core Skills